Skip to content

 ├── SKILL.md # Required: YAML frontmatter + instructions

-The SKILL.md file uses YAML frontmatter for metadata and Markdown for instructions:
+The SKILL.md file uses YAML frontmatter with required and optional fields:

 ---

-description: What the skill does and when to use it
+What the skill does and when to use it.

 ---